TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/7RemoveTemporaryCacheFiles/Index.rst

 7: Remove temporary cache files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+After an upgrade to a new major version you should also delete the temporary files, which TYPO3 saves in typo3temp/.
+Go to "Clean up" to do so.

-In typo3temp/Cache/Code/cache_core you will most likely find cached files of ext\_localconf.php and ext\_tables.php files.
+Additionally, in typo3temp/Cache/Code/cache_core you will most likely find files named "ext\_localconf\_\*.php" or "ext\_tables\_\*.php".
 These files must be removed as well.

-All files in the typo3temp/Cache/Code/cache_core directory which are named "ext\_localconf\_\*.php" or "ext\_tables\_\*.php" should be removed!

-An easy way to clear these files is pressing the link which you find at the top right side of the backend when you are logged in as an admin user.
+An easy way to clear these files is pressing the link which you find in the top right-hand corner of the backend when you are logged in as an administrator.
 Open the "Clear cache" menu and click "Clear configuration cache":

 .. figure:: ../../Images/Clear-Configuration-Cache.png
    :alt: The option "Clear configuration cache" in the Backend.